Innovation

 Innovation sandboxes

-We are creating sandboxes that cover the urban, rural and tribal contexts to act as controlled environments for testing our pilots across the country.
+We are creating sandboxes that cover the urban, rural and tribal contexts to act as controlled environments for testing our innovations across the country

 Know More >